Compression Garments for Lipoedema

 - Long fingernails can easily go through the expensive garment material, so gloves can be helpful to prevent this, too.

 - Check the fit and feedback to your specialist who recommended or prescribed them.
-Quite often initially only 1 pair will be requested to ensure that the fit is good and comfortable.
+Quite often initially only one pair will be requested to ensure that the fit is good and comfortable prior to ordering the second pair.

 - Garments are usually applied first thing in the morning and taken off in the evening.